Barry Horowitz: Global Wrestling Federation (1991–1993)

-Horowitz then traveled to Texas, where he worked for the newly formed Global Wrestling Federation.
+Following a one-off appearance for the Universal Wrestling Federation in April 1991, Horowitz traveled to Texas, where he worked for the newly formed Global Wrestling Federation.
+He made his debut on August 16, 1991 in a match against The Patriot.
 Competing in the light-heavyweight division, Horowitz (billed as Barry "the Winner" Horowitz) won the GWF Light Heavyweight Championship on two occasions within the space of a month in 1992, defeating Jerry Lynn on February 7 and Ben Jordan on February 28 in Dallas, Texas.
 He remained in the GWF for two years until it declared bankruptcy.